-Today, in this article, we will try to cover all the Facts, Features & Futures of Digital Payment system in India along with its implications, uses in the Indian Payments landscape.
+Today, in this article, we will try to cover all the Facts, Features & Futures of the Digital Payment system in India along with its implications, uses in the Indian Payments landscape.

 What are Digital Payments?

 Digital Payments is nothing but the transfer of money between the two Bank Accounts or Mobile Wallets in Digitalised form.
-There is no involvement of physical cash transaction.
-The Bank Accounts may be between any same Banks or other Banks or mobile wallets between same service providers or the different providers.
+There is no involvement of physical cash transactions.
+The Bank Accounts may be between any same Banks or other Banks or mobile wallets between the same service providers or the different providers.
 In Digital Payments, Payer and Payee both uses digital mode to send and receive money in real-time.

 Further, Digital Payments can be online or offline depending on the mode of payment instruments, you can send money using your smartphone or PC with internet or using simple mobile devices without using any mobile data.

 Some Common Facts about Digital Payments System in India

 Here are some common Facts about Digital Payments system in India

 - The total transaction value of the Digital Payments system was around ₹4572 Crores as of March 2020 which has already exceed the target of ₹4,000, set by the Government of India.
 (Source: DigiDhan)

 - Swiping of Debit Card at Point of Sale (PoS) has increased by 27% and swiping of Credit Card grew by 22% as in March 2019 as compared to the corresponding period last year.
 Whereas ATM withdrawal increased by merely 15%, according to RBI data.
 Though this figure declined by 15.47% and 12.23% respectively on March 20 due to lockdown.
 (Source: ET)